OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 it will be run on starting the REPL, which may not be what you want.

 Let’s have a look on how to use the REPL.
-With Dune and utop installed, let’s invoke dune utop lib.
+With Dune and utop installed, let’s invoke `dune utop lib`.

 The command `dune utop <dir>` is a convenient way to invoke utop while having the source inside `<dir>` (in this case, lib) automatically built and loaded.